 PADI Professional Courses

-Once you have achieved PADI Rescue Diver status as a recreational diver, you are ready to embark on PADI’s professional-level courses – you are on your way to an incredible lifestyle and your dream job!
+Once you have achieved PADI Rescue Diver status, you are ready to embark on PADI’s professional-level courses.
+You are now on your way to an incredible lifestyle and your dream job as a PADI Pro!

 PADI Divemaster